jamesfalkner/jw18-lab/ansible-intro.md

 We'll use the Ansible CLI (Command Line Interface) to perform basic Ansible tasks with a Linux shell.
 To run these commands, access your lab machine using a web-based terminal on your lab environment.

+|**NOTE**: The first time you access the terminal, you will get a “Your connection is not private” or other security warning in your browser due to using self-signed certificates.
+Please click on Advanced and then Proceeed to accept the untrusted certificate (other browsers may have a slightly different process to accept this warning).

 [Access the terminal]({{ TERMINAL_URL }}){:target="_blank"} and get started!

 ### Log-in to the Terminal